neos/fusion-form/Documentation/FusionReference.rst

 :attributes: (DataStructure) attributes for the container tag
 :class: (string, default null) class for the container
 :errorClass: (string, default null) class that is added to the container and the error list once errors occur
+:labelRenderer: (string, default `"Neos.Fusion.Form:LabelRenderer"`) Name of the prototype that will render field labels
+:errorRenderer: (string, default `"Neos.Fusion.Form:ErrorMessageRenderer"`) Name of the prototype that will render validation errors
 :content: (string) afx content

 Example::